-The P-CSCF shall delete any SA whose expiry time is exceeded.
+The UE shall delete any SA whose lifetime is exceeded.
 If the current SAs are deleted and there exist valid SAs, then the P-CSCF makes the SA_out_val the new SA_out_cur and SA_in_val the new SA_in_cur, and removes the valid SAs.
-If the wrong SA is used to protect any message, the message should be discarded.
+If the wrong SA is used to protect any message, the message shall be discarded.